 How does the Zambia eVisa work?

-Your Zambia eVisa will be issued electronically by the Ministry of Foreign Affairs of the Zambian Government. iVisa makes the hard work by entering the information our applicants provide into the eVisa system and after they check it out, we are advised of the outcome of the Zambia eVisa application.
+Your Zambia eVisa will be issued electronically by the Ministry of Foreign Affairs of the Zambian Government. iVisa makes the hard work by entering the information you provided into the eVisa system and after they review it, we are notified of the outcome of your application.

 How long does it take to apply for a Zambia eVisa?

-You just need to deal with our easy application form and this will take you less than 10 minutes of your time! iVisa takes care of the rest and sends your eVisa by mail.
+You only need to deal with our simple application form.
+This will take you less than 10 minutes of your time! iVisa takes care of the rest and sends your eVisa by mail.

 How can I apply for a Zambia eVisa?